cap-js/cap-operator-plugin/README.md

         cds add cap-operator --with-mta <mta-yaml-file-path>
         ```

-        Using `--with-mta-extensions` option, you can also pass mta extensions.
+        Using `--with-mta-extensions`, you can also pass mta extensions.
 If you have multiple mta extensions, you can pass them as a comma-separated string to merge them.

         ```sh
         cds add cap-operator --with-mta <mta-yaml-file-path> --with-mta-extensions <mta-ext-yaml-1-file-path>,<mta-ext-yaml-2-file-path>
         ```

-        Similar to command `cds add cap-operator`, the plugin will automatically inject the templates folder into the final chart during `cds build`.
+        Like command `cds add cap-operator`, the plugin will automatically inject the templates folder into the final chart during `cds build`.
 But If you want to add the `templates` folder during chart folder creation itself, then you can use `--with-templates` along with this option as shown below:

         ```sh
         cds add cap-operator --with-mta <mta-yaml-file-path> --with-mta-extensions <mta-ext-yaml-1-file-path>,<mta-ext-yaml-2-file-path> --with-templates